 - Its dimensions remain relatively reasonable for a big phone

 The Samsung Galaxy S8 Plus design is exactly what we’ve wanted for several years – almost.
-We’ve been asking for a bigger screen, but on a phone that’s still small enough to be easy to hold.
+Before 2017, we had been asking for a bigger screen, but on a phone that’s still small enough to be easy to hold.

 It’s a neat trick.
 You’re getting an 'all-screen' phone – or what Samsung calls its ‘Infinity Display’ – that gives you more screen real estate without significantly increasing the size of the device.

 It measures 159.5 x 73.4 x 8.1mm and weighs 173g.
 That’s taller than the Samsung Galaxy S7 Edge and even the Note 7, but not by much.
 And get this: the iPhone 7 Plus with its smaller 5.5-inch screen is just a millimeter shorter and actually wider and heavier than the S8 Plus.

 Touching the top corners of the display requires two hands, or extreme juggling with one hand.
 This phone isn’t going to be easy for anyone moving from a 4.7-inch or 5.1-inch screen.

 Everything about the Galaxy S8 Plus design seems to highlight the real star attraction, the 6.2-inch screen.
 This includes the rather muted Galaxy S8 colors of Midnight Black, Orchid Gray, and Arctic Silver (we’re not getting Maple Gold or Coral Blue in the West).

 The same goes for the now-understated rear camera design, and the S-A-M-S-U-N-G logo no longer adorning the top of the screen and staring back at you every single second you use your phone; the logo is now on the back, and everything is a lot cleaner that way.